Laws and regulations, international treaties and policy

 Nature Conservation Act

 The Nature Conservation Act (Wet natuurbescherming), which came into effect on 16 December 2015, protects the Dutch nature reserves and plant and animal life, and thus also applies to the Dutch section of the North Sea.
 The act is largely based on European regulations.
 Under the terms of the act, the Netherlands complies with international obligations in the field of nature conservation.
 European regulations and, as a result, the Nature Conservation Act too, offer a high degree of protection to nature reserves - including Natura-2000 areas - and plant and animal life.
 The act also makes a contribution to the conservation and recovery of biodiversity.
-From 1 January 2024, the Nature Conservation Act will be incorporated into the Environment and Planning Act, the Living and Working Environment (Activities) Decree (BAL) and the Living and Working Environment (Quality) Decree (BKL).
+Since 1 January 2024, the Nature Conservation Act is incorporated into the Environment and Planning Act, the Living and Working Environment (Activities) Decree (BAL) and the Living and Working Environment (Quality) Decree (BKL).

 Environment and Planning Act (Omgevingswet)

-The Environment and Planning Act will come into force on 1 January 2024.
+The Environment and Planning Act has come into force on 1 January 2024.
 The act combines all acts and regulations that have a bearing on the physical living and working environment, including the Nature Conservation Act, the Water Act and the Water Decree.
 The Offshore Wind Energy Act will remain in force in its own right.
 The Environment and Planning Act is largely a framework act.
 The workings of the act are established in four orders in council: the Environment Decree (Omgevingsbesluit), the Living and Working Environment (Activities) Decree (BAL), the Living and Working Environment (Quality) Decree (BKL) and the Living and Working Environment (Structures) Decree (BBL).

 International treaties